fluid-lab/gamepad-navigator/docs/components/inputMapper.md

 - Returns: Nothing.

-Updates the gamepad configuration saved by the user.
+Listens to the `onCreate` event of the `inputMapper` component and updates the `map` model variable with the custom gamepad configuration data (saved using the configuration panel).

 ## Navigation Invokers